 Lawrence Public Library has three accessible restrooms (Two on the main floor and one in the lower level).
 Restrooms near the library entrance and those on the lower level have power assist doors.

 There are two accessible parking spots outside the library’s entrance on Vermont Street and four accessible parking spots in the Vermont Street parking garage to the south of the library.

-Located near our Welcome Desk, visitors can borrow our motorized scooter for up to 2 hours inside the library.
+Located near our Hello Desk, visitors can borrow our motorized scooter for up to 2 hours inside the library.
 Just ask for the key when you're ready to roll.

 Staff at service desks are available to assist patrons with searching for and retrieving hard-to-reach items in the stacks and fixing technology issues.
 If you are able to, please stop by one of the service desks to inquire about staff assistance.
 If you need assistance in order to gain entrance to the library and/or reach a service desk, please call ahead to determine a plan for assistance (785-843-3833).
 We are always happy to help.

 Whether you love mysteries, westerns, or biographies, we’ve got a great selection of nonfiction and fiction in our large print collection (14+ point lettering).